10 things to know about Queen Elizabeth II’s life

-LONDON — Ten things to know about the life of Queen Elizabeth II:
+LONDON (AP) — Ten things to know about the life of Queen Elizabeth II:

 BRITAIN’S LONGEST-REIGNING MONARCH